rzngnam1402/naiki-ecommerce-project/README.md

 Please generate Github issues if you found bugs in any version.
 We will try to be responsive to resolve the issues.

 ## Author <a name="author"></a>
-Design and code is completely written by [rzngnam1402](https://github.com/rzngnam1402) with the SQL-databases help of [CodingMikel](https://github.com/CodingMikel?tab=repositories).
+Webpage design and code is completely written by [rzngnam1402](https://github.com/rzngnam1402) with the database-desgin help of [CodingMikel](https://github.com/CodingMikel?tab=repositories).
 We are happy to welcome the contributors work for out all repositories.

 ## Contacts <a name="contacts"></a>
 * Google Gmail: legiangnam1402@gmail.com